powershellfish/powershellfish.github.io/README.md

 ### Personal
 * Hike and hang out with my dog, Gizmo
 * Build miniatures and create video tutorials on how others can construct them
-* Spend time learning new things about GitHub, SQL and Python
+* Spend time learning new things about Python, SQL, and data analytics.

 # What you can expect to see here in the future